-In addition to court decisions, advocates may wish to consider drawing attention to various administrative or regulatory materials reflecting the continuing viability of the CARES Act notice.
+Advocates may also draw attention to various administrative or regulatory materials reflecting the continuing viability of the CARES Act notice.
 Perhaps of greatest importance is Vermont Rule of Civil Procedure 9.2, as discussed above.
-See Otherwise, the HUD Office of Multifamily Housing Programs issued guidance to multifamily owners on April 26, 2021, making clear that "[n]otwithstanding the expiration of the CARES Act eviction moratorium, the CARES Act 30-day notice to vacate requirement for nonpayment of rent, in [15 U.S.C. § 9058](c)(1), is still in effect for all CARES Act covered properties."
+69 Otherwise, the HUD Office of Multifamily Housing Programs issued guidance to multifamily owners on April 26, 2021, making clear that "[n]otwithstanding the expiration of the CARES Act eviction moratorium, the CARES Act 30-day notice to vacate requirement for nonpayment of rent, in [15 U.S.C. § 9058](c)(1), is still in effect for all CARES Act covered properties."
 HUD's Office of Public and Indian Housing issued a notice on October 7, 2021, directed to the special attention of housing authorities, multifamily housing owners and operators, and other stakeholders, stating similarly that, as of then, "the CARES Act provision requiring 30-days' notice to vacate for nonpayment of rent remains in effect for all CARES Act-covered properties, including both public housing and properties assisted under HUD's project-based rental assistance programs."
 The Federal Housing Finance Administration announced on September 14, 2022, its interpretation of "CARES Act section 4024(c)(1) to permanently require a 30-day notice to vacate.
-As a result of this statute, the Enterprises changed both
+As a result of this statute, the Enterprises changed both existing and future loan agreements to require a 30-day notice to